Survivor: The Amazon: Future appearances

-A challenge during the season in which Jenna Morasca and Heidi Strobel removed their clothing ultimately led to a cover shot and nude pictorial in a Playboy spread.
+Jenna Morasca and Rob Cesternino later competed in Survivor: All-Stars.

-Morasca and Rob Cesternino later competed in Survivor: All-Stars.
-Outside of Survivor, in 2005 Morasca competed on a "Reality All-Stars" episode of Fear Factor.
-In 2011, Morasca appeared on The Amazing Race 19 with her then-boyfriend and winner of Survivor: Africa Ethan Zohn.
+Outside of Survivor, Morasca competed on a "Reality All-Stars" episode of Fear Factor in 2005.
+In 2011, Morasca competed on The Amazing Race 19 with her then-boyfriend and winner of Survivor: Africa, Ethan Zohn.
+In 2026, Cesternino will compete on the fourth season of The Traitors.

 Season summary

 The season began with the contestants divided into tribes split by gender for the first time.
 The men's tribe, Tambaqui, wearing blue, was quick to get their camp life squared away, building shelter, and alliances were quickly formed.
 The women's tribe, Jaburu, wearing yellow, experienced quarreling within their tribe, and spent almost the entire first week without a shelter.
 On Tambaqui, an alliance of four was formed, led by Roger, which included Butch, Alex, and Dave.
 However, Rob quickly emerged as an arbiter between Roger's alliance and the outliers of the tribe, solidifying allegiances with both.
 On Jaburu, the younger women, Heidi, Jenna, and Shawna quickly began to coalesce, pulling in Deena and Christy to control the voting on Jaburu.

-On Day 13, Dave and Jenna traveled to an isolated location to act as tribal ambassadors.
+On day 13, Dave and Jenna traveled to an isolated location to act as tribal ambassadors.
 Jenna gave Dave crucial information about Jaburu, giving Dave an advantage when, the next day, they were forced to choose new tribes, equally distributing the men and the women.
-Rob, Matthew and Alex were sent to Jaburu while Heidi, Jeanne and Christy were sent to Tambaqui.
+Rob, Matthew, and Alex were sent to Jaburu while Heidi, Jeanne, and Christy were sent to Tambaqui.
 At Tambaqui, Heidi decided to align with the men to vote off Jeanne.
 At Jaburu, the men and women joined forces to vote off an untrustworthy Shawna.
-Deena and Rob created an alliance and when the merge occurred, they aligned with Alex, Matthew and the rest of the women.
-At the merge, Deena and Rob's alliance controlled the votes against sexist Roger and physical and mental threat Dave. leaving Butch as the last player remaining outside of Rob and Deena's alliance.
+Deena and Rob created an alliance and when the merge occurred, they aligned with Alex, Matthew, and the rest of the women.
+At the merge, Deena and Rob's alliance controlled the votes against sexist Roger and physical and mental threat Dave, leaving Butch as the last player remaining outside of Rob and Deena's alliance.